Title and statement of responsibility area

 Physical description area

-1.3 m of textual records and other materials.
+58 cm of textual records and other material.

 Publisher's series area

 The daughter of academic parents, Nancy-Lou Patterson was born in 1929 in Worcester, Mass.
 She received her BA in Fine Arts from the University of Washington in 1951, afterwards working for two years as a scientific illustrator at the University of Kansas and at the Smithsonian and then for nine years as a lecturer at Seattle University.